yodaxtah/TexturePatch/README.md

 ### `apply`

-Running the following command will apply the patch to the original texture in [./demo/crate-brown-wood-patch.png](./demo/crate-brown-wood-patch.png).
+Running the following command will apply the patch to the original texture and create [crate-brown-wood-patch.png](./demo/crate-brown-wood-patch.png).
 This method currently also works recursively on directories.

 ```console
 python main.py apply ./demo/crate-brown-wood.jpg ./demo/crate-brown-wood-patch.png ./demo/crate-brown-wood-patched.png